-Photo by Shelly Leibler
+Photo by Shelly Liebler

 Fort Pocahontas is situated on the north bank of the James River with access to Hampton Roads to the east and Richmond to the west.
 The James River was a highway for Native Americans and in turn for colonists and Americans.

-Photo by Shelly Leibler
+Photo by Shelly Liebler

 The deep water port was known variously as Kennon’s Landing, Wilson’s Landing, and Wilson’s Wharf.
 Tobacco, an important cash crop at many plantations along the James River in the 18th century, went through an inspection warehouse on this site before being shipped to England.
 The landing saw action during the Revolutionary War when 1,000 British troops, led by Benedict Arnold, disembarked here en route to Richmond intending to capture the Virginia legislature.
 During the 19th century, the landing was a stop for the passenger ferry boat Pocahontas.